runtimeverification/stable-mir-json/README.md

 ./run.sh -Z no-codegen <crate_root>
 ```

+There are a few environment variables that can be set to control the tools output:

+1.  `LINK_ITEMS` - add entries to the link-time `functions` map for each monomorphic item in the crate;
+2.  `LINK_INST`  - use a richer key-structure for the link-time `functions` map which uses keys that are pairs of a function type (`Ty`) _and_ an function instance kind (`InstanceKind`)
+3.  `DEBUG` - serialize additional data in the JSON file and dump logs to stdout

 ### Invocation Details

 We use an uncommon build process where we link against a patched rustc installed in this repo.